shanglimin-dl/robo_imitate/README.md

 ```

 >[!TIP]
  If you want to run model training inside docker, run this command inside the folder `src/robo_imitate`.
-Before that, you need to build the docker (see section "Model evaluation")..
+Before that, you need to build the docker (see the [Installation](#installation) section for details).

 ```sh
 python3 ./imitation/compute_stats --path imitation/data/real_env_data.parquet  && python3 ./imitation/train_script --path imitation/data/real_env_data.parquet  --epoch 1000
 ```

 ### Acknowledgment
-- Thank to LeRobot team for open sourcing LeRobot projects.
+- Thanks to LeRobot team for open sourcing LeRobot projects.
 - Thanks to Cheng Chi, Zhenjia Xu and colleagues for open sourcing Diffusion policy